Lunakepio/Mario-Kart-3.js/README.md

 ## How to use (Gameplay)

-- Use the W key to accelerate, the mouse to steer for now (will be updated for mobile/gamepad/keyboard).
+- Press and hold `W` to accelerate.

-- Steer with the mouse.
+- Steer with the mouse (more control options will be added later).

-- Press and hold the space bar to initiate a drift.
-Steer and counter steer to maintain the drift. release it to get a mini - turbo.
+- Press and hold `SPACE` to initiate a drift.
+Steer and counter steer to maintain the drift. release it to get a mini-turbo.

-- Press E key to use the current item.
+- Press `E` to use the current item.

-- Press R to reset your position, usable anytime.
+- Press `R` to reset your position (usable anytime).

 ## How to use (Code)

-- Anything needs update.
+- Anything needs to be updated.

-- You can also edit the README to add elements to the To-do List.
+- You can also edit the [TODO](https://github.com/Lunakepio/Mario-Kart-3.js/blob/main/TODO.md) to add ideas, feature requests, bug requests, and more to the To-do List.

-- Feel free to bring your ideas to the project even if you can't code them.

-## TO - DO

-- Design Landing page

-- Add items

-- Add texture to the flame shaders

-- Add curve/length modifiers to drift particles 3/4

-- Add Skid marks

-- Add smokes

-- Add wind screen effect when boosting

-- Improve sound design quality

-- Design UI for HUD

-- Make Time Trial mode

-- Design tracks and checkpoints

-- Improve code quality

-- Items
-  - Tennis ball
-  - Bomb
-  - Real red shell
-  - Treats
-  - ?
+- Ideas are welcome to be added to the To-do list.
+You do not need to know how to code to add suggestions.

 ## License